puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/conditional_statements.md

     vim pasture/manifests/init.pp

-You can wrap a package resource in an `if` statment to tell your class to only manage the resource if the `$sinatra_server` variable is `thin` or `mongrel`.
+You can wrap a package resource in an `if` statement to tell your class to only manage the resource if the `$sinatra_server` variable is `thin` or `mongrel`.

 Both of these servers are available as gems, so you will use the `gem`